Universal Health Coverage: FG pledges to reposition healthcare sector

 By Chioma Obinna

-As the world mark this year’s Universal Health Coverage Day, the Federal Government has pledged to reposition the country’s healthcare sector with a view to ensure Nigerians have access to quality healthcare need without falling into poverty.
+As the world mark this year’s Universal Health Coverage Day, UHC, the Federal Government has pledged to reposition the country’s healthcare sector with a view to ensuring Nigerians have access to quality healthcare need without falling into poverty.

 Ehanire said: “UHC Day reminds us of our most urgent priority: providing quality healthcare services for the wellbeing of our citizens.”